 I have been asked lots of questions about India over the last few years, so I’ve put together a BIG list of essential things I believe all first time travellers to India should know before they visit.
 Here’s my Ultimate Guide to Backpacking in India!

 - Some foods should be avoided: For example it’s not always safe to eat ice cream, don’t drink the tap water and don’t order things such as salad that could have been washed in the water.
 Some people prefer to avoid meat and go veggie in India.

 - Street food is generally safe to eat, especially if you can see it cooked there right in front of you.

 Travel & Accommodation

 - Trains get booked up quickly.
 You can register to use ‘Cleartrip’, this site is good to check train times or book trains in advance (particularly if you want a higher class).
-Or, just make sure you buy your train tickets at a station at least a few days in advance.
-You will have to queue up to check there is availability at the counter, you will then have to fill in a paper form, then take it back to the counter for you to be given your tickets.
+Or, just make sure you buy your train tickets at a station at least a few days in advance if you are more flexible.
 We usually asked for 2 top bunks on sleeper trains as it’s easy to lock your backpacks up there.

 - Mention the ‘foreign tourist quoter’ if you cannot get a train ticket.
 Try and talk to the station manager if needed (during our trip in 2014, when travelling on the main tourist routes, we found they will ‘usually’ be able to find you a ticket!) otherwise you can try and take a bus.

 - At some stations in big cities, such as in New Delhi, you can visit the ‘International Tourist Bureau’ to book your tickets.